M4DM0e/M4DM0e.github.io/_posts/2023-01-06-cognito-misconfig.md

 ```bash
 aws cognito-idp get-user --access-token [ACCESS_TOKEN] --region REGION
 ```
-You will need the access token of the account to view or modify user attributes.
+You will need the account's access token to view or modify user attributes.
 (Also, Region is needed but most of the time you will find it out from the app requests)
 ![image](../../../../assets/images/getuserinfo.png)